itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 ## DynamoDB Primary Keys

 - Option I: partition key only (HASH), should be uniq
-    - Partition key must be uniq for each item
+    - Partition key must be unique for each item
-    - Partition key must be "diveres" so data will be distributed
+    - Partition key must be "diverse" so data will be distributed
 - Option II: partition key + sort key, combination should be uniq
     - Data is grouped by partition key
     - Sort key = range key